dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 destablization of populations becomes balanced with the an economic need for stability.

-Through balanced trade, the parties tend to stabalize each other via a economic & political framework for incentivization and mutually beneficial partnership.
+Through balanced trade, parties tend to stabalize each other via a economic & political framework for incentivization and mutually beneficial partnership.
 This economically incentivizes peace and stability, which provides counterbalance to other stress points around